DebbieJara/walmart-department-sales-efficiency-analysis/README.md

 ## Context

-This analysis was built to answer that question using Walmart's 2012 weekly sales data.
+This analysis evaluates 2012 department-level sales performance to identify each department's contribution to the business and its space efficiency, serving as a foundation for commercial decision-making.

 ## Process